tower/tower/ROADMAP.md

 - ~~standardize file structure for apps~~
 - ~~client-side test setup (with phantomjs)~~
 - ~~standardize folder structure for app tests~~
+- ~~finalize tower.js internal code organization~~

+Since this point, tower has a fairly robust development/build workflow to make it as simple as possible to contribute.

 <a name="0.4.3" href="0.4.3"></a>